Analyzing quantum gravity spillover in the semiclassical regime: Observables in the model with Brown-Kucha r dust

 In the first row of Fig. \ref{SDRi}, we have plotted the fractional change in the expectation value of the Ricci scalar as compared to the Ricci scalar computed from the expectation value of the scale factor for both ordering choices.
-As we keep on increasing the parameter $q$, the fractional change keeps on decreasing, as expected.
+As we continue to increase the parameter $q$, the fractional change continues to decrease, as expected.
 In the second row of Fig. \ref{SDRi}, we have plotted the relative standard deviation in the Ricci scalar as a function of time for both orderings.
-Here as well, we notice that the quantum fluctuations are small for large $q$ parameter.
+Here, we also notice that the quantum fluctuations are small for a large $q$ parameter.
 Moreover, the relative standard deviation in the Ricci scalar overshoots the fractional change in the expectation value of the Ricci scalar at all times for both orderings.
 This means that for large $q$, we can trust the semiclassical expressions even near the classical singularity where the quantum effects dominate.
-We see even for small $q$, the fractional change in the expectation in Ricci scalar as compared to its semiclassical counterpart does not exceed 35\%, and it decreases as $q$ increases.
+We see even for small $q$, the fractional change in the expectation of the Ricci scalar as compared to its semiclassical counterpart does not exceed 35\%, and it decreases as $q$ increases.
 Therefore, the effective geometry approach does not receive significant corrections for the case of the non-minimally coupled scalar field.